 7. The director determines that the continuation of the policy would place the insurer in violation of the laws of this state or would jeopardize the solvency of the insurer.

-E. An insurer may nonrenew a motor vehicle insurance policy if the insurer complies with the requirements of this article.
+E. An insurer may nonrenew a motor vehicle insurance policy if the insurer complies with this article.
 An insurer shall provide notice of a nonrenewal to the named insured as prescribed by section 20-1632.
 A named insured who disputes the nonrenewal of the named insured's policy may file an objection with the director pursuant to section 20-1633.

 F. The company shall not cancel the insurance when a person other than the named insured has violated subsection D, paragraph 3 of this section, if the named insured in writing agrees to exclude as insured the person by name when operating a motor vehicle and further agrees to exclude coverage to the named insured for any negligence that may be imputed by law to the named insured arising out of the maintenance, operation or use of a motor vehicle by the excluded person.
 The written agreement that excludes coverage under a policy for a named individual is effective for each renewal of the policy by the insurer and remains in effect until the insurer agrees in writing to provide coverage for the named individual who was previously excluded from coverage.